jcoglan/bake/README.md

 * The XSL-FO file is compiled into a PDF
 * The EPUB files are bundled into a zip archive and converted to MOBI

-The book's formatting is controlled by the files in the `book` directory, in
+The book's formatting is controlled by the files in the `book` and `config` directories, in particular:
-particular:

 * `book.txt`: This is the root file for the book's content, written in AsciiDoc.
 * `book-docinfo.xml`: Contains additional XML that specifies the cover image.